-(ii) It aims at reducing infant mortality rate to below 30 per 1000 live births. another aim is to achieve universal immunization of children against all vaccine preventable diseases.
+(ii) It aims at reducing the infant mortality rate to below 30 per 1000 live births. another aim is to achieve universal immunization of children against all vaccine-preventable diseases.

 (iii) Promotion of delayed marriage for girls.

-(iv) It also aims at making family welfare a people centered programme.
+(iv) It also aims at making family welfare a people-centred programme.

 NPP 2000 identified adolescents as one of the major sections of the population that need greater attention.
-Besides nutritional requirements, the policy put greater emphasis on other important needs adolescents including protection from unwanted pregnancies and sexually transmitted diseases (STD). it called for programmes that aim towards encouraging delayed marriage and child bearing, education of adolescents about the risks of unprotected sex, making contraceptive services accessible and affordable, providing food supplements, nutritional services, strengthening legal measures to preventy child marriage.
+Besides nutritional requirements, the policy put greater emphasis on other important needs adolescents including protection from unwanted pregnancies and sexually transmitted diseases (STD).
+It called for programmes that aim towards encouraging delayed marriage and childbearing, education of adolescents about the risks of unprotected sex, making contraceptive services accessible and affordable, providing food supplements, nutritional services, strengthening legal measures to prevent child marriage.